readysteadywebsites/Extra-Styling-for-MemberPress/README.md

 Just a little plugin to make MemberPress registration and login pages look a little nicer.
 Allows easy styling of buttons, coupon buttons and registration notice right from the WordPress customizer.

-We are working on [a Pro version](https://readysteadywebsites.com/styling-memberpress/) too with lots more features.
-You'll be able to do all the above + customize login screen width, widths of registration pages (which are a particular pain if you're using Divi), control the colours, paddings and styles of the fields on the login and registration forms independently plus a whole load of other cool features!
+Want even more customisation options?
+We have Pro version called [Missing Bits for MemberPress](https://readysteadywebsites.com/downloads/missing-bits-for-memberpress/)!
+You'll be able to do all the above + customize login screen width, widths of registration pages (which are a particular pain if you're using Divi), control the colours, paddings and styles of the fields on the login and registration forms independently, show/hide comments on memberships globally, loads of MemberPress Courses styling plus a whole load of other cool features!

 == Frequently Asked Questions ==